amolswnz/admin-ng/readme.md

 RESTful services

 bug fix for already deleted users
     the view can have two filter one from text field and another one deleted

 #Known Bug
-Role and Status has-error class not applied when if no roles or status in database error will occur
+Role and Status has-error class not applied when if no roles or status in database error will occur Menu will show same name even if changed in updated profile

 #Credits